jaeyow/fullstack-developer/_posts/2021-07-10-penny-pinching-using-jamstack.md

 1. Once I was happy with the website running locally, I was now ready to deploy it to Netlify.
 By default, they deploy it to a randomly generated domain name (eg. dfadfad-fadfa.netlify.com), however you can easily transfer it to your preferred domain name.
 Getting your custom domain cost money, but that is the only cash outlay for this project.

 1. Result is a **free super-fast static generated website** based on the modern Jamstack architecture.
-You get that for free with GatsbyJS as performance is built-in the framework.
+The speed you get for free courtesy of GatsbyJS as performance is built-in the framework.
 I am pleased with that honestly, and yeah I was able to save the club **$200 per year**, how about that!

 ![alt text](../images/jamstack/lighthouse-blazing-fast.png "Lighthouse blazing fast")